ebook: The Kingdom strikes back -- Signs of the Messiah at work

 -- Howard Culbertson,

 This ebook is on world missions.
 It shows how the words of Jesus about Kingdom signs resonate with what's happening in the Caribbean island of Haiti.
-These 6 chapters plus a foreword and a conclusion demonstrate that the Kingdom is indeed in our midst.
+These six chapters plus a foreword and a conclusion demonstrate that the Kingdom is indeed in our midst.

 More for you on Haiti